-Adjunct Assistant Professor of Voice
+Adjunct Associate Professor of Voice

 Soprano and Adjunct Assistant Professor of Voice Camille King joined the voice faculty of Southern Methodist University Meadows School of the Arts in 2010.
 King studied voice with French Canadian tenor Leopold Simoneau at the San Francisco Conservatory and later with American soprano Judith Raskin at the Manhattan School of Music.
 She received a Bachelor of Arts in French from the University of California.